 How to Run Active Shooter Drills at Work

-Learn about the various types of active shooter drills, pros and cons, and what experts say about preparing your employees for an active shooter scenario.
+Learn about the various types of active shooter drills, pros and cons, and what experts say about emergency preparedness for an active shooter scenario.

 Does your organization regularly conduct active shooter drills?
 If not, it might be time to work it into your preparedness training.